 “So say law enforcement pulls somebody over for a busted taillight and they find a little dope in there, or maybe a syringe, that person may say, ‘Yeah, you know what, I’d like to get some help,’ boom, they’ll call me and we’ll go right out to the scene,” Duff says.

 Postage and Duff don’t see people with addiction as criminals.
-Instead, they sympathize with the person’s unique situation and help them get back on their feet.
+Instead, they sympathize with the person’s unique situation and help them get back on their feet rather than punishing them.

 “I say let him or her go through the treatment process, see how they do, and then we can figure out something after that,” Duff says.
 “I mean, if you put a charge on him, it’s going to make it difficult for him to get a job.
 That’s all we want to do.
 We want to make sure that they get their life back.”